 It is interesting to note here, however, that not only parliaments from long established democracies participate in these projects.
-Some of the countries in the Caucasus, for example, are still perfecting their democratic institutions, yet at the same time they are already setting an example for and giving assistance to neighbours that are still suffering instability37.
-Complementary from to their contacts. development-oriented parliamentarians assemble often from different countries to discuss current affairs and their own institution's working methods38.
+Some of the countries in the Caucasus, for example, are still perfecting their democratic institutions, yet at the same time they are already setting an example for and giving assistance to neighbours that are still suffering from instability.
+Complementary to their development-oriented contacts, parliamentarians assemble often from different countries to discuss current affairs and their own institution's working methods.
 This exemplifies the dynamism of democratisation of governance.
 Parliamentary diplomacy provides an avenue to examine the virtues and faults of both developed and developing nations and recommend ways of addressing the challenges identified.
-Bilateral parliamentary engagement cut down on the bureaucracy sometimes delaying the addressing of critical and urgent issues that could
+Bilateral